 All maintained schools and academies are required to adopt a complaints procedure and publicise this procedure.
-This model procedure has been produced by Warrington Borough Council based on the Department for Education Best practice guidance for school complaints procedures 2020 for local authority maintained schools.
+This model procedure has been produced by Warrington Borough Council based on the Department for Education Best practice guidance for school complaints procedures 2020, last updated January 2021 for local authority maintained schools.
+You are free to adopt this model policy, however, as the duty to establish procedures for dealing with complaints lies with governing bodies, you must tailor the policy to your individual school.